chinchalinchin/scrilla/README.md

 20. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)

 21. Angular frontend!
 Separate container.
 Served through nginx and queries backend <b>pynance</b> server.

-W
+22. Need to modify Docker entrypoint so the `wait-for-it` command in the <i>docker-compose.yml</i> actually does what it is supposed to!

+23. Create custom postgres image that initializes a <b>market</b> database and a <b>economy</b> database.
+Populate <b>market</b> with scrapped price histories.
+Populate <b>economy</b> with scrapped statistics histories.

 ### NOTES